pmq20/node-packer/README.md

         -d, --tmpdir=DIR                 Speicifies the directory for temporary files (default: /tmp/nodec) --make-args=ARGS             Passes extra arguments to make
             --vcbuild-args=ARGS          Passes extra arguments to vcbuild.bat
+            --npm-package=NAME           Compiles the specified npm package
-            --module-name=NAME           Compiles a npm module of the specified name --module-version=VERSION     Compiles a npm module of the speificied version -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit
+            --npm-package-version=VER    Compiles a specific version of the npm package (default: latest) -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit